 From the music point of view, I have to create these phrases of music, knowing that they have to sound good with whatever comes before it, and whatever comes after it.
 I also create multiple variations of these phrases, for the sake of adding more of the “composer” element to the final Experience (in real life, no musician will play the same phrase of music the same way each time- even if they are trying to play the same phrase of music each time- if that makes sense).
 Finally, I have to test these phrases on my digital audio workstation- a kind of “test run” of what it will sound like when paired with a random number generator.
 If I’m not experiencing something musical?
 I throw everything out and start from scratch.

-From the coding point of view?
-I have no idea how it’s done, and am in reverent awe of the skill set necessary to create code that not only doesn’t interfere with the music, but seamlessly integrates with the music to create an immersive listening experience.
+From the coding point of view, I have no idea how either the Infinite Ambient Listening Experiences or the Infinite Ambient Mixes are done, and am in reverent awe of the skill set necessary to create code that not only doesn’t interfere with the music, but seamlessly integrates with the music to create an immersive listening experience.
 And that’s actually a good introduction to a good question:

 So “Infinite Ambient Listening Experiences” was the shortest, and most accurate, summation of what happens when you hit the “play” button….